mkurtt96/Quick-Sticky-Note/README.md

 When closed, the program will:
 * Delete the associated .qnote file.
-* Terminate the note process/thread.
+* Terminate the note process if it's the last note open.

 ## Startup behavior
 The installer sets the app to run on system startup.